Basars/preprocessors/README.md

                         The CSV file to be used for filtering broken datasets out --filterable-dataset-type {train,valid,test}
-                        The type of dataset source directory for querying filterable CSV file --new-shape NEW_SHAPE
+                        The type of dataset source directory for querying filterable CSV file --filterable-keep-issues
+                        A flag to keep issued rows in filterable CSV file --new-shape NEW_SHAPE
                         WxH.
 Resize the output image with desired width and height - e.g.) 224x224 --crop-image CROP_IMAGE